SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Year-round sunshine, 825 miles of beaches and world-class family attractions make Florida holidays top of the list for families and couples alike.
 In fact, it’s one of the most popular holiday destinations on the planet!
 At the heart of the Sunshine State, you’ll find Orlando; the theme park capital of the world, and the home of some of the region’s best shopping centres.
 Journey south to experience the famous palm tree-lined boulevards and swanky celebrity hotspots of Miami.
 Just off Florida’s south coast lies the tropical island of Key West, where you can spot dolphins in their natural habitat.
-To experience the great outdoors, head for The Everglades national park; it’s perfect for hiking, kayaking and hot-air ballooning.
+To experience the great outdoors, head for The Everglades national park; it’s perfect for hiking, kayaking and wildlife watching.

 It’s called the Sunshine State for a good reason; temperatures range from mid-teens to the low-30s all year round.